-Excavations were carried out in 2007 and 2008 to try to locate the position of the medieval village.
+Excavations were carried out in 2007 and 2008 to try to locate the position of the Medieval village.
 A total of 8 trenches were dug in 2008, only one of which revealed any significant archaeology.
 This was trench G, located in the eastern arm of the ha-ha, which showed the presence of a substantial wall.
 Unfortunately, this structure remains undated at present and requires further work.
 Archive research has failed, up to now, to reveal the location of the village.
 However, this is a long-term project designed to increase the understanding of the Parham Estate's evolution.
 Further extensive archival work (possibly accessing the archives at Kew and Canterbury) is required before we can expect to locate the missing village.
 However, the location of the Parsonage is of interest to the current estate management, and documentary sources have suggested that it was to the east of the Church.
-The Parsonage appears to have been a substantial building, an inventory from 1708 (see appendix 1) shows the presence of 10 rooms and a cellar.
+The Parsonage appears to have consisted of a dwelling, a barn and a stable.
+The dwelling appears to have been a substantial building, an inventory from 1708 (see appendix 1) shows the presence of 10 rooms and a cellar.
+Interim reports on the May and July 2009 excavations are available on the WAS website.

-4 Field Methodology for PAR09/a Excavation
+4 Field Methodology for PAR09/c Excavation